yanzhen0610/tic-tac-toe/README.md

 # tic_tac_toe

-it's using the algorithm - minimax to implement AI which is impossible to win. and the gui is using library sdl2. in this project it implement multithreading for rendering and eventhandler. code sperate with object-oriented concept.
+it's using the algorithm - minimax to implement AI which is impossible to win. and the gui is using library sdl2. in this project it implement multithreading for rendering and eventhandler. code organized with object-oriented and mvc concepts.

 the programming language is using c++